mrpapersonic/msvpvf/README.md

 C/C++ port of [msvpvf](https://archive.org/details/msvpvf-1.3-movie-studio-vegas-pro-version-faker-msvpvf-updated-to-1.31-focus-on-vegas)

 ## What is this??
 msvpvf is a tool used to "downgrade" VEGAS Pro project files, written entirely in C. It has no runtime libraries, making it incredibly lightweight.
-On macOS, the CLI compiles to 50 KB, and on Windows the GUI app is only 19 KB.
+Binaries for OS X and Windows are less than a megabyte in size.

 Currently, the GUI doesn't look that great.
 Making pretty apps with `windows.h` is not the easiest job in the world; if someone is willing enough to make it look prettier, be my guest.